bflaven/ia_usages/ia_deploy_api_ml_architecture/simple-app-fastapi-azure/README.md

 ```

 **For the code to put in each file.
 See below.
-It reduces to the minimum.**
+The code is reduced to the minimum.**

 - **1. main.py**
 ```bash